 There is some bad advice on the internet in regards to what tomato is best for pico de gallo.
 I’ve seen websites saying any tomato is good, or even recommending cherry tomatoes.
 This is horrible advice because you don’t want an overly watery tomato.
 It will add way too much liquid to the dish and not enough meaty flesh.
 Hands down, the best tomato for making pico de gallo is a Roma tomato.
 Don’t let anyone tell you differently.
 Roma tomatoes are exceptionally meaty and have minimal liquid.
 Perfect!

 So, where can you use pico de gallo?
 Pico de gallo is perfect for topping your favorite Mexican food.
-As a topping, it is typically preferable versus salsa.
+As a topping, it is typically preferable to salsa, since it is chunkier and less watery.
 Here are some great recipes to make in conjunction with pico de gallo:

 Authentic Pico de Gallo

 - 3 cups diced Roma tomatoes (about 6 Romas)